v260414.01 2:55p

 Claude does this

 Claude Code handles the build process.
-The workflow is:
+Each platform builds independently:

 Key Design Decisions